- Trust Services

 - About Us

 So much of our lives revolve around money; you wouldn't have a house to live in, a car to drive, or food in your fridge were it not for money.
-Despite this fact, forty-three percent of college students don't know the difference between a debit card and a credit card.
-These are the same students who are going to be our next government leaders, medical providers, non-profit chairmen, and they haven't learned a lot about savings, credit, and budgeting at school or at home.
+Despite this fact, forty-three percent of college students don't even know the difference between a debit card and a credit card.
+These are the same students who are going to be our next government leaders, medical providers, non-profit chairmen, and they haven't learned anything about savings, credit, and budgeting at school or at home.

 College students around the country were recently surveyed.
 Of those surveyed: